Literally-Valentino/2-time/README.md

   NOTE:;
 I'm kinda introverted but feel free to int! c+h is much appreciated.
 I like making new friends, although i might be giving dry responses at first unless i grew really close to you. w2i is preferred.

-TWO TIME, AZURE, BROKEN SPAWN, JIM AND YURI FICTKIN!
+TWO TIME AND VALENTINO FICTKIN!

 Fandoms I'm in rn . . .